clean-code-craft-tcq-1/test-analytics/README.md

 Fill the parts marked '_enter' in the **Tasks** section below.

-## Analysis-features to be tested
+## Analysis-functionality to be tested

-This section lists the Analysis, for which _tests_ must be written.
+This section lists the Analysis for which _tests_ must be written.

 Battery Telemetrics are collected and stored on a server.
 Data for a month is stored in a [csv file](https://en.wikipedia.org/wiki/Comma-separated_values).

 Analysis must be done on this csv file to find the following:
-- minimum reading
+- minimum
-- maximum reading
+- maximum
 - count of breaches (how many times did it cross the threshold in a month?)
 - record trends (date & time when the reading was continuously increasing for 30 minutes)

-A PDF report of the analysis must be stored.
+A PDF report of the analysis must be stored every week.
 Notification must be sent when a new report is available.

 ## Tasks

 ### List Dependencies

-List the dependencies of the Analysis functionality.
+List the dependencies of the Analysis-functionality.

-1. Access to the Server containing the csv (telemetrics)
+1. Access to the Server containing the telemetrics in a csv file
 1. _enter dependency
 1. _enter dependency